cal-cs184-student/hw-webpages-sp24-ashmchiu/hw3.md

 Our <code class="language-plaintext highlighter-rouge">Triangle::has_intersection</code> method allows us to <code class="language-plaintext highlighter-rouge">test</code> whether a given ray <code class="language-plaintext highlighter-rouge">r</code> intersects a triangle and if so, updates the <code class="language-plaintext highlighter-rouge">t</code>, <code class="language-plaintext highlighter-rouge">u</code>, and <code class="language-plaintext highlighter-rouge">v</code> passed in.

 To do so, we first check whether the ray and the plane the triangle lies on is parallel by determining whether the dot product between the two gives 0.
 If so, we return false (since a parallel ray and plane will never intersect).
 Then, we calculate <code class="language-plaintext highlighter-rouge">t</code>, <code class="language-plaintext highlighter-rouge">u</code>, and <code class="language-plaintext highlighter-rouge">v</code>.
-We calculate
+Given the triangle vertices $p_1$, $p_2$, and $p_3$, we calculate
 1. the cross product between the direction of the ray and $p_3 - p_1$
 2. the cross product between the difference between the origin of the ray and $p_1$, and the difference between $p_2 - p_1$.